cf-convention/cf-convention.github.io/Meetings/2024-Workshop.md

 * Standard names (led by Alison Pamment)
 * Visualisations for standard names data [link][I110] (led by Sadie Bartholomew)
 * Roadmap / white paper discussion (open)

-*Hackathon topics suggested by participants* (will be scheduled during the meeting)
+* NetCDF-Schema discussion (led by Guillermo Tesoro Calvo)

-* To create a high-quality dataset of CF-NetCDF file headers - to be used to train Machine Learning models (Ag Stephens)
+* To create a high-quality dataset of CF-NetCDF file headers - to be used to train Machine Learning models (led by Ag Stephens)
-* NetCDF-Schema discussion (Guillermo Tesoro Calvo)

-There is flexibility to form additional ad hoc hackathon groups according to participants' interest and preference (which is encouraged by the organisers).
+**There is flexibility to form additional ad hoc hackathon groups according to participants' interest and preference (which is encouraged by the organisers).**